ivanperez-keera/SpaceInvaders/README.md

 ## Help and collaboration

-You can collaborate at least in two ways:
+You can collaborate at least in three ways:

 * File an issue (https://github.com/ivanperez-keera/SpaceInvaders/issues).
 * Write documentation (send a link and/or a pull request).

-## Homework

-We would like to call on Haskell programmers, game developers and anyone with an interest in Functional Reactive Programming and/or Game Programming to review the code, ask for clarification when the code is not clear enough, and help us improve the game, and the state of FRP/Yampa programming as well.
+* We would like to call on Haskell programmers, game developers and anyone with an interest in Functional Reactive Programming and/or Game Programming to review the code, ask for clarification when the code is not clear enough, and help us improve the game, and the state of FRP/Yampa programming as well.